Work Experience

 Odors are complex and hard to identify.
 How the brain can encode the identity of an odor is not well understood.
 In particular, the area that processes smell; the olfactory bulb, has many microcircuits to decode odor identity that are dependent on synaptic signaling.
 While the microcircuitry function of this area of the brain through excitatory neurotransmission has been analyzed in brain slices, it remains unknown if an odor drives postsynaptic excitation in one synaptic "hop" or two.
 Here we used novel sensors of the excitatory neurotransmitter; glutamate, to dissect the contributions of such microcircuitry and found that the one-hop hypothesis is likely correct.

 Network criticality is a measurement of how optimized a network is for information transfer.
 However, not much is known about how network criticality changes during active sampling.
-Myself and another Math PhD student, Jacob Madrid, have set out to explore network changes in criticality during sniffing and whisking.
+I'm intereseted in neural network changes in criticality during sniffing and whisking.

 • Moran AK, Teel, A, Williamson, R, Person, A, Restrepo, D (2022).
 Extracting positional information in an odor-guided droplet reach task.
 Symposium: CU Anschutz Department of Otolaryngology, Annual Otolaryngology Research Day, 2022 (invited talk)